-appends the named file, datafile in this case, to your current message.
+In this case, datafile is added to your current message.
 If the read is successful, the number of lines and characters appended to your message is printed, after which you may continue appending text.
 Mail complains if the file doesn't exist or can't be read; for example:

-tutorial% mail lori Subject: Company Party

-r budget

-budget: No such file or directory.
+tutorial% mail lori Subject: Company Party r budget budget: No such file or directory.

-The filename may contain Shell metacharacters like '' and '?', which are expanded according to the conventions of your Shell.
+The filename may contain Shell metacharacters like '' and '!', which are expanded according to the conventions of your Shell.

-3.8.3.
-Using the 'dead.letter' File with '"d'
+3.10.4.
+Using the 'dead.letter' File with 'd'